Retroblique/htmlkit2/htmlkit.manual.md

 ## htmlpage class

 ### initialisation
-`webpage = htmllkit.htmlpage(title)`
+`htmlpagename = htmllkit.htmlpage(title)`

 The title argument is optional and if omitted a default value of "title" will be used

-Creates a the basic outline of a webpage in html5
+Creates a the basic outline of a web page in html5

 At initialisation this will be:
 ```